jiboli/simplefitnessapp/README.md

 ## 🚀 **Features**

 🏋️ **Create a Workout**
-- Easily create customized workouts with exercises, sets, and reps.
+- Choose a featured workout or easily create customized workouts with exercises, sets, and reps of your own

 ✏️ **Edit Your Workouts**